• Skip to main content

 2. Add the water.

-3. Heat over medium high heat until the mixture boils.
+4. Heat over medium-high heat until the mixture boils.
+Reduce the heat to a simmer.

-4. Stir and continue to cook until the sugar has fully dissolved.
+5. Stir and continue to cook until the sugar dissolves completely and the mixture is clear.

 Storage

-The syrup will last up to 2 weeks in the refrigerator.
+Almost all clear simple syrups will last up to 2 -3 weeks if properly stored in the refrigerator.

 Questions